kurtbuilds/watchexec-simple/README.md

 # Usage

-`watchexec-simple` is a simpler replacement for the existing `watchexec` project.
+`watchexec-simple` is a simpler alternative for the existing `watchexec` project.
+It doesn't implement nearly all the features that the `watchexec` project provides.
+However, it provides the core functionality in a codebase that is 2% the size of `watchexec` project.
+It is still built on `notify`, built by the same authors as `watchexec`.

 Here is a simple example: